 The SVC consists of a diverse set of owners and operators.
-In the northern part, which was not affected by the land reform, most properties there are supported by Bilateral Investment

-Promotion and Protection Agreements (BIPPA) (Kreuter and Warner, 2010).
-In the southern part of SVC, the land reform brought significant changes, with large settlements in the western and eastern areas, with wildlife areas transformed into crop and livestock spaces (Scoones et al.; 2012).
-The other remaining wildlife pockets in the SVC are now under the ownership of the Zimbabwe Parks and Wildlife Management Authority.
+In the northern part, which was not affected by the land reform, most properties there are supported by Bilateral Investment Promotion and Protection Agreements (BIPPA) (Kreuter, and Warner, 2010).
+In the southern part of SVC, the land reform brought significant changes, with large settlements in the western and eastern areas, with wildlife areas transformed into crop and livestock spaces (Scoones, et al.; 2012).
+The other remaining wildlife pockets in the SVC are now under the custodianship of the Zimbabwe Parks and Wildlife Management Authority.
 However, local communities also face challenges in making a living from agriculture and livestock production without irrigation in the semi-arid climate.

 The human-livestock-wildlife interface is multifaceted and has both positive and negative implications for health, the environment and economics (Kock, 2005).
-The wildlife conservation efforts need take many actions to reduce the decline of species and habitats; key among them is to shift from operating under a framework focused predominantly on a narrow set of wildlife interests, to a social-ecological paradigm and concomitant approach to wildlife conservation that embraces the interests and participation of a broader public (Jacobson et al., 2010; Decker et al., 2016).
-Wildlife management has been an option to communities living in the SVC but this has not been fully utilised due to varying reasons and circumstances.
-Therefore, the objectives of this study were to: (i) to document stakeholder engagement platforms in SVC, (ii) to establish the nature and causes of HWC in SVC, and (iii) to assess community members' perceptions regarding wildlife conservation and other land uses in SVC.
+The wildlife conservation efforts need take many actions to reduce the decline of species and habitats; key among them is to shift from operating under a framework focused predominantly on a narrow set of wildlife interests, to a social-ecological paradigm and concomitant approach to wildlife conservation that embraces the interests and participation of a broader public (Jacobson, et al., 2010; Decker, et al., 2016).
+Therefore, the objectives of this study were to: (i) document stakeholder engagement platforms in SVC, (ii) establish the nature and causes of HWC in SVC, and (iii) assess community members' perceptions regarding wildlife conservation and other land uses in SVC.

-1.1Theoretical framework
+1.1 Theoretical framework